Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Training hyperparameters

 \section{Training hyperparameters}

-To train our models we progressively feed them longer trajectory chunks if the patience hyperparameter is exceeded; this is done until the desired trajectory length is attained.
-Table \ref{patience_length} displays the patience hyperparameter and how much trajectory length was given initially.
-Table \ref{numberparams} refers to the number of parameters of each model.
+Our training approach incorporates a progressive strategy considered to be curriculum learning strategy, \cite{soviany2022curriculumlearningsurvey}.
+We begin by feeding the models shorter trajectory segments and gradually increase their length when the so-called \emph{patience} hyperparameter is exceeded.
+This process continues until we reach the desired trajectory length.
+Each time the trajectory length is increased, we reset the patience hyperparameter to 0.
+This \textit{patience} is then incremented by 1 if the validation loss fails to decrease, and reset to 0 if the validation loss improves.
+This method aligns with the principles of curriculum learning, a technique that involves training machine learning models in a structured order, typically progressing from simpler to more complex examples.
+In our case, this translates into moving from shorter to longer trajectories.
+This approach aims to improve the learning process and the resulting model performance.
+Table~\ref{patience_length} displays the patience parameter and the length of the trajectory considered initially.
+Table~\ref{numberparams} refers to the number of training parameters of each model.
 The loss function used across all experiments is the MSE loss, and we employ the Adam optimizer with a weight decay of $10^{-7}$.
-Table \ref{learningrates} provides the initial and final learning rates ($lr_i$, $lr_f$) for each experiment, which are associated with the scheduler.
-The scheduler is a StepLR scheduler with a gamma factor ($\gamma = \exp{\frac{\log{\frac{lr_f}{lr_i}}}{N}}$, where $N$ is the trajectory's length).
-The scheduler adjusts the learning rate as the trajectory length increases, allowing training to start with the initial learning rate $lr_i$ and gradually decrease to the final learning rate $lr_f$.
-Table\ref{numberparams_mlp} shows the width and depth of the MLPs for NODE, ANODE, and NDDE across all experiments.
-Additionally, we provide the hidden size and number of layers for the LSTM model in Table \ref{hiddenlayersparams_lstm}.
-Finally, Table \ref{configurationparams_latent_ode} summarizes the Latent ODE hyperparameters, where the vector field $f_\theta$ (defined in the introduction) is an MLP with the width and depth specified in the second and third columns, the latent size of $z_0$ in the last column, and the RNN's hidden size in the fourth column.
-If some models has less parameters compared to others it is that we found that they provided better results with less.
+Table~\ref{learningrates} provides the initial and final learning rates ($\lrate_i$, $\lrate_f$) for each experiment, which are associated with the scheduler.
+The scheduler is a StepLR scheduler with a gamma factor ($\gamma = \exp(\frac{\log(\lrate_f \slash \lrate_i)}{N})$, with $N$ the trajectory's length).
+The scheduler adjusts the learning rate as the trajectory length increases, allowing training to start with the initial learning rate $\lrate_i$ and gradually decreases to the final learning rate $\lrate_f$.
+All continuous-time models (NODE, ANODE, Latent ODE and NDDE) used Runge-Kutta for numerical integration.
+Table~\ref{numberparams_mlp} shows the width and depth of the Multi Layer Perceptrons (MLPs) for NODE, ANODE, and NDDE across all experiments.
+Additionally, we provide the hidden size and number of layers for the LSTM model in Table~\ref{hiddenlayersparams_lstm}.
+Finally, Table~\ref{configurationparams_latent_ode} summarizes the Latent ODE hyperparameters, where the vector field $f_\btheta$ (defined in the Introduction) is an MLP with the width and depth specified in the second and third columns respectively, the size of the latent variable $z_0$ in the last column, and the RNN's hidden size in the fourth column.
+If some models have less parameters compared to others it is that we found that they provided better results with less.
 ANODE's augmented state dimension matches that of the number of delays used by NDDE displayed in Table~\ref{main_nb_delays}.
-Due to the inherent different nature of each model, they provide output of different length and don't necessarily start at the same initial time $t_0$ : Table \ref{testloss2} provides a MSE comparison along the common trajectory predicted by all models.
-Compared to Table \ref{tab:testloss}, the results barely differ.